-The essence of the vision is doing what's right - for our customers, colleagues, partners, the environment and investors - both in the short and long term.
+The essence of the vision is doing what's right - for our customers, colleagues, partners and the environment.

 To achieve the vision the Group has developed a plan and the plan has been named Blueprint.
 Blueprint is something everyone can contribute towards to make a difference.